klausbrunner/solarpositioning/README.md

 ### What's with this "delta T" thing?

 See [Wikipedia](https://en.wikipedia.org/wiki/ΔT) for an explanation.
 For many simple applications, this value could be negligible as it's just about a minute as of this writing.
-However, if you're looking for maximum accuracy, you should either use a current observed value (published e.g. by the US Naval Observatory) or at least a solid estimate.
+However, if you're looking for maximum accuracy, you should either use a current observed value (available from e.g. the US Naval Observatory) or at least a solid estimate.

 The DeltaT class provides an estimator based on polynomials fitting a number of observed (or extrapolated) historical values, published by [Espenak and Meeus](http://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html).
 Here's a plot of its output compared with some published ΔT data: